-For each character, there will be corresponding character entity, that holds, unique name and number.
-We can specify HTML entity by using its name like &name, for example, the character < can be specified as <.
+For each character, there will be a corresponding character entity, that holds, a unique name and number.
+We can specify an HTML entity by using its name like &name, for example, the character < can be specified as <.

-Now, let us have a glance among the basic syntax of PHP htmlentities() functions and some of the related PHP functions.
+Now, let us have a glance at the basic syntax of PHP htmlentities() functions and some of the related PHP functions.

 This function accepts four arguments as shown in the following syntax.

 string htmlentities ( string $input_string, int $flag, string $character_encoding, bool $double_encode )

 Now the following list describes the arguments of htmlentities().

 The set of PHP constants combined together as the value of htmlentities() function’s flag parameter is listed below.

-Apart from the above list of flag constants, there is a further list of remaining constant that works depend on the various types and versions of markup languages.
+Apart from the above list of flag constants, there is a further list of remaining constant that works depending on the various types and versions of markup languages.
 These are,

 <?php $input_string = "PHP 'character string conversion' functions <i>htmlentities()</i>"; $output = htmlentities($input_string); echo "<b>Original Character String</b><br/>"; echo $input_string . "<br/><br/>"; echo "<b>After Conversion</b><br/>"; echo $output; ?>